Religion in Eritrea: History of religion in Eritrea

 The Kingdom of Aksum, covering much of modern-day Eritrea and the Tigray Region in northern Ethiopia, arose somewhere around the first or second centuries.
 The Aksumites erected a number of large stelae, which served a religious purpose in pre-Christian times.
 Over 200 years after the kingdom's formation, it adopted Christianity under King Ezana.
 Eritrea was also one of the first Islamic settlements in Africa, as a group of Muslims facing persecution in Mecca migrated to the Kingdom of Aksum.
 Islam spread to Ethiopia and Eritrea around 615 AD with the arrival of Uthman ibn Affan, one of the Sahabah (companions) of the Islamic prophet Muhammad.
-Uthman had been driven out of Saudi Arabia and found shelter at Axum in the Tigray Region of Ethiopia under the protection of the Axumite king, Aṣḥama ibn Abjar.
+Uthman had been driven out of Hejaz and found shelter at Axum in the Tigray Region of Ethiopia under the protection of the Axumite king, Aṣḥama ibn Abjar.

 Another great power came in the person of the Imam of Harar in Ethiopia, Ahmad ibn Ibrahim al-Ghazi, also known as Ahmad Gurey or Gragn.
 Al-Ghazi led Muslim forces consisting of Somali, Harari, Oromo, Afar, Saho, Argobba, Hadiya, Silte and Gurage soldiers from present-day Ethiopia, Eritrea, Djibouti and Somalia.
 In 1530 he began to attack the plateau.
-Within four years he laid waste to the majority of the Christian highlands, including the Tigray Region of Ethiopia and Eritrea.
-He converted hundreds of thousands of Christians to Islam by force.
+Within four years he laid waste to the majority of the Christian highlands, including the Tigray Region of Ethiopia.
 Only by surrender and conversion could people save their lives.
 Only the intervention of the Portuguese transformed the flow of events.
 They landed at Massawa in 1541 and helped the Eritreans and Ethiopians to drive the Imams forces from the plateau.
 The Muslim forces dispersed, retreated and disappeared.